 A “Diffida” usually sent by an attorney on behalf of an applicant, but the applicant can send it.
 Be aware that an attorney-drafted Diffida does more than an applicant-sent one.
 If your application is nearing or has passed the law-allowed deadline, reach out to us for legal help.

 If you get divorced, have the marriage annulled or dissolved or your Italian spouse dies during the application processing time, the process becomes interrupted.
 Should the consulate/prefettura be unable to contact the applicant for any reason, the process also become interrupted.
 Be sure the consulate is made aware of any address changes.

-Application Approval and OathIf a consulate grants an applicant’s request for Italian citizenship through marriage, civil union or ancestor, the message is sent via a message on the Web Portal.
+Application Approval and OathIf a consulate grants an applicant’s request for Italian citizenship through marriage (Jure Matrimonii), civil union or ancestor, the message is sent via a message on the Web Portal.
 The message informs applicants of a citizenship ceremony, which makes occur six months from the date the applicant was granted citizenship.
 You are not required to have been married in an Italian church or Vatican City to apply for citizenship.

 The couple (the Italian spouse and now-recognized Italian citizen) must be present at the ceremony, and sign an affidavit that confirming they are still legally married and there have been no requests for an annulment, separation or divorce.